Homebuying as a veteran: Dispelling 5 myths about VA loans

 Home ownership.
 It’s a dream for everyone, yet can sometimes feel impossibly far away.
-But for qualifying veterans and their families, VA loans can jumpstart the path to home ownership by offering exclusive, and often overlooked, benefits.
+But for qualifying veterans and their families, VA loans can help jumpstart your path to home ownership by offering exclusive (and often overlooked) benefits.
 Because they are backed by the US government, VA loans carry unique advantages that separate them from conventional loans.
 But with so many financing options out there, there can be a lot of confusion about how VA loans work and what sets them apart.
-Here are answers to five of the biggest myths surrounding VA loans.
+Here are your answers to five of the biggest myths surrounding VA loans.

 1: All VA loans require a down payment.

-- For VA loans either at or under the local conforming limit ($453,100 for most of the country and up to $679,650 in high-cost areas), down payments are an option, not a requirement.
+- While conventional loans generally require down payment options that can reach up to 20%, no such thing is required with a VA home loan at or under the local conforming limit.
+Down payments are still an option, of course, but they are not a requirement.
 The VA allows you to purchase jumbo loans, but requires you to supply 25% of the difference between the loan amount and the loan limit.

 2: VA loans are viewed as risky.